tschmutzer/kmasker/README.md

 Kmasker --explore --histm --occ species_A.occ --list selection.ids

-The first type ('hist') will construct histograms showing raw k-mer frequencies and calculated means etc. per sequence.
-The second type ('histm') will construct histograms using mean values calculated in a sliding window approach.
-Furthermore, these plots use log scales for improved visability.
+The first histogram type ('hist') will construct a graphic that shows raw k-mer frequencies per sequence.
+The second histogram type ('histm') will construct a graphic with mean values calculated in a sliding window approach.
+Furthermore, the 'histm' plots use log scales for improved visability.
 If large dataset with millions of contigs are analyzed its recommended to use both methods with the '--list' parameter that is providing as subset of selected sequence identifiers.
 This will avoid long computing times.

 HEXPLOT